Mapulana people: History

 The origin of the MaPulana and the history of how long they have been living in the greater Mapulaneng area are topics of hot debate.
 Research shows that there are three groups of Mapulana: Mapulana of Mohlomi, who are Bakwena, and the first Mapulana to settle at Thaba Chueu, Mapulana of Matshwe I, of Pulane, who are Amazizi, who used to live along the Tugela River and later joined the other Mapulana at Thaba Chueu.
-The Mapulana of Chiloane, who are Barolong by origin,(A setswana tribe) and left the main Barolong tribe during the reign of Tau.
-The Mapulana King Malele had two prominent sons: the eldest was Morale, aka Chiloane Jr., and the second was Mashego.
+The Mapulana of Chiloane, who are Barolong by origin,(A Batswana tribe) and left the main Barolong tribe during the reign of Tau.
+The Mapulana King Malele had two prominent sons: the eldest was Morale, also known as Chiloane Jr., and the second was Mashego.
 The two were better warriors and well respected by their followers.
 A bitter quarrel erupted between the two brothers over a young woman who happened to be their cousin, and the conflict was concealed by the royal family, who told the people that the brothers fought over a grain barn (seshego sa mabele).
-After realizing that the people were supporting the elder brother, Mashego left with his followers and settled along some Bakwena in what is present-day Eswatini separating himself from the main Mapulana tribe.
+After realizing that the people were supporting the elder brother, Mashego left with his followers and settled along some Bakwena of Pai in what is present-day Eswatini separating himself from the main Mapulana tribe.
 Chiloane and Mashego were both recognized as Mapulana kings, with Chiloane being the senior.
-The Mapulana of Chiloane used to live in Phageng (Empakeni), south-east of Nelspruit and along the Lepunama River (Nelspruit), while the Mapulana of Mashego lived at Motsheteng (Emjindini, Barberton where Masoyi II, grandson of Mashego, was buried).
+The Mapulana of Chiloane used to live in Phageng (Empakeni), south-east of Nelspruit and along the Lepunama River (Nelspruit), while the Mapulana of Mashego lived at Motshiteng (Emjindini, Barberton where Masoyi II, grandson of Mashego, was buried).
 MaPulana historian Moses Mashego tells us, "They had two kings, Mashego and Chiloane; the rest were subjects and chiefs."

-In December 1864, the MaPulana defeated the Swazis at the battle of Moholoholo under the leadership of four chiefs, Maripe Mashile, Chiloane, and Mohlala, with Sekakole Maatjie, who was a brave warrior and a magician.
-The Bapedi under King Sekhukhune refused to help, and the Mapulana defended their stronghold of Moholoholo Mountains against a Swazi invasion sent by King Mswati II.
+In December 1864, the MaPulana defeated the Swazis at the battle of Moholoholo under the leadership of Maripe Mashile, Chiloane, and Mohlala, with Sekakole Maatjie, who was a brave warrior and a magician.
+The Bapedi under King Sekhukhune refused to help, and the Mapulana defended their stronghold of Moholoholo Mountain against a Swazi invasion sent by King Mswati II.
 The Swazi were annihilated, and the first to meet their death at the top of the mountain was the Swazi king's younger brother Zimase.
+The Swazi suffered a heavy defeat with some survivors requested asylum at Sekhukhune, others went to hide among the tribes in what is today the Kruger National Park, a larger group settled in Motshiteng(Barberton) as they were afraid that they will be killed should they return to return to Eswatini.